-The most commonly criticized feature of the PET is the key placement of the keyboard.
-Keys are more closely spaced than normal, the middle row isn't staggered, and the feel of a calculator key isn't the same as that of a typewriter (it's more like a Teletype).
-I was told (by a TRS-80 booster) that it is impossible to touch-type on the PET.
-He was wrong; however, it does take a relearning period, much like going back to a stick shift after driving an automatic for years.

-When I returned to my full keyboards on the Sphere and Imsai, I realized that I've always used the hunt-and-peck method for number pad entry, multiple key-control character and special character entry.
-Unlike touch-typing, most of my programming is really hunt and peck, and the PET is just about (but not quite) as easy to use as the Sphere (see Photo 5).
-A programmer friend and one of our keypunchers both claim that PET's keyboard drives them up a wall.
-But then, how many PET customers are professional data processsors?
+The most commonly criticized feature of the PET is the (PHOTO H) key placement of their keyboard.
+They are more closely spaced than normal, the middle row isn't staggered, and the "feel" of a calculator key isn't the same as that of a typewriter (it's more like a teletype).
+I'd been told (by a TRS-80 booster) that it was "impossible" to touch-type on the PET.
+He was wrong.
+It does take a relearning period, much like going back to a stick shift after driving an automatic for years.
+When I returned to my full keyboards on the SPHERE and IMSAI I realized that I've always used the hunt-and-peck method for number pad entry, multiple key control character and "special" character entry.
+Unlike touch-typing a letter, most of my programming is really hunt and peck, and the PET is just about (but not quite) as easy to use as the SPHERE (see Photo 5).
+A programmer friend and one of our keypunchers claim that PET's keyboard drives them up a wall.
+But then, how many PET customers are professional data processors?

-I understand that the next model PET will have a full keyboard, but will cost a lot more.
-I could easily wire a \$40 keyboard to replace the original -in fact, the original lousy alpha keys on the Sphere shown in Photo 5 have been replaced, just that way.
-Then what would I do about the 70 graphics and special characgraphics mode, and oquires a POKE 59468,14 to convert the display to lowercase.
-A POKE 59468,12 returns to graphics.
-This is accomplished by some mysterious hardware/software manipulations involving a PIA and ROM that I haven't deciters that aren't available as standard key tops?
-In short.
-PET's keyboard is n't great, but neither are the practical alternatives.
+I understand that the next model PET will have a full keyboard -it will also cost a lot more.
+I could easily wire a \$40 keyboard to replace the original -- in fact, the original lousy alpha keys on the SPHERE shown in Photo 5 have been replaced, just that way.
+Then what would I do about the 70 graphic and special characters which aren't available as standard key tops?
+In short, PET's keyboard isn't great, but neither are the practical alternatives.
+Another quirk of the PET is the fact that its graphics and lower case display modes are mutually exclusive.
+It initializes to the graphics mode, and requires a "POKE 59468,14" to convert the display to lower case.
+A "POKE 59468,12" returns to graphics.
+This is accomplished by some mysterious hardware/software manipulations involving a PIA and ROM which I haven't deciphered -yet.
+You can't mix lower case and graphics.
+Changing modes changes every shifted character on the screen, but not in memory.
+It can create some wierd effects which I used to change graphics each second in an experimental "STOPWATCH" program.
+PET didn't list its lower case capability in specifications at the time I bought it, so it came as a pleasant surprise; one of several "extras".